mccanne/sharkfest/README.md

 * manages a local data store
 * everything the app does, the `zed api` command can do (`zapi` for short)

-(TODO figure out Brim with local store)
+(TODO figure of Brim with local store)

 We think of the storage as a lake, somewhere in between relational tables and semi-structured search.